Room isn’t something you have, it’s something you make.

+#15.
 On Top of Kitchen Cabinets

 Not many people think about storing things up there.
 Nevertheless, you probably have a lot of dead space there.

-Into The Woods
+#16.
+Into the Woods

-Maybe you have a place with a nice view where you used to drive girls to make out while looking at your beautiful city.
+Maybe you have a place with a nice view where you can park to stare out at your beautiful city.
 If that place is on your way to your bug out location, even better.

+#17.
 Get a Coffee Table.
 Or Two.

-Hint: if you can get a coffee table that has little wheels underneath, it will be easier to move and, should someone else other than you do it, they won’t complain about how heavy it is and ask why.
+Hint: if you can get a coffee table that has little wheels underneath, it will be easier to move and, should someone else other than you move it, they won’t complain about how heavy it is and ask why.

 Also, if you want to save money by doing a small DIY project.
 All you need is a cloth to cover the whole thing, plywood and #10 cans of food or ammo cans.

-Consider The Corners of Your Rooms
+#18.
+Consider the Corners of Your Rooms

+#19.
 Inside Your Suitcases

 This assumes you don’t travel much but, even if you do, you can just empty them and leave the food in the same place, then put it back when you return.

+#20.
 Under Your Desk

-You may have to cleverly disguise them but this is a great hiding place!
+You may have to cleverly disguise them, but this is a great hiding place!

-Under or Inside Your Sofa and Armchairs…
+#21.
+Under or Inside Your Sofa and Armchairs

+#22.
 Install Floor to Ceiling Closets

 This will give you a lot more space and you won’t have to put all your preps inside boxes on top of your current one.

-Since they’ll take up space, anyway, you can take advantage of that and store some of your preps inside.
-A side benefit to doing this is that you’ll help your shoes maintain their shape when not in use.
+Since they’ll take up space, anyway, you can take advantage of that and store some of your preps inside those shoes you aren’t going to wear till fall or winter.

+#24.
 Install More Shelves

+#25.
 Install Fake Air Vents

-The only thing to keep in mind is that the air near the ceiling is hotter than the one form the rest of the room and might compromise your food or meds.
+The only thing to keep in mind is that the air near the ceiling is hotter than the one from the rest of the room and might compromise your food or meds.

-Get Rid Of Your Junk
+#26.
+Get Rid of Your Junk

 OK so, if you’ve been reading about survival and prepping for a while now, you probably know that almost nothing should be thrown away because you never know when you might need it.